seregatipich/GroupBot/README.md

 ```

 ## Environment Variables
 #### You need to set up a few environment variables to get the bot working.
-Create a .env file in the project directory and add the following variables:
+Create a '.env' file in the project directory and add the following variables:

 ```
 TELEGRAM_TOKEN=your_telegram_bot_token_here
 TELEGRAM_GROUP_LINK=your_telegram_group_link_here
 GOOGLE_SPREADSHEET_NAME=your_google_spreadsheet_name_here
 ```

+## Setting Up Google Sheets API